 Categorical Variables

 In the previous installment we sucked some data from the National Health and Nutrition Examination Survey into R and did some preliminary work.
-Now we are going to play the some categorical data.
+Now we are going to play with some categorical data.

-There is already one categorical field in the data representing gender.
+The data already contains a categorical field representing gender.
 However, the labels are not ideal:

 head(DS0012)